stalniy/casl/README.md

 ```

 Yes, you can use some operators from MongoDB query language to define conditions for your abilities.
 See [Defining Abilities][define-abilities] for details.
+It's also possible to [store CASL abilities in a database][store-rules].

 ### 2. Check Abilities